HNC in Electronic Systems Engineering (Pearson)

 This unit introduces the fundamental principles of digital systems by way of simple functional building blocks using combinational and sequential logic.
 Using these blocks, it then looks at design techniques for building more complex functions.
 Most modern digital designs are now implemented with programmable technologies such as microcontrollers and/or programmable logic (e.g. field-programmable gate arrays (FPGAs), application-specific integrated circuits (ASICs), etc.) rather than using small-scale integrated circuits (SSIs) and medium-scale integrated circuits (MSIs).
 This unit focuses on the design of digital circuits in a hardware description language (HDL) environment, and physical implementation using a FPGA development board.

-Prior to studying this unit, learners are expected to have knowledge of the binary number system.
+Prior to studying this unit, students are expected to have knowledge of the binary number system.

 If you only want to study this unit or up to four units for Continuous Professional Development purposes, you can do this with Pearson's accredited programme HN Flex.